difference between solid liquid and gas

 Unlike solids and liquids, gases have no definite shape or volume.
 They expand to fill any container they are in and are highly compressible.
 The molecules in gases move around freely, colliding with each other and the walls of the container.
 This kinetic energy results in the high energy levels of gases.
 Some properties of gases include:

-See also difference between cnc and nc
+See also difference between paging and segmentation

 – Low density compared to solids and liquids